chamale-rac/postgresql-transactions/README.md

 To run the code, simply execute python main.py and follow the prompts.
 You will be presented with a menu of options to choose from.
 Choose the option that corresponds to the operation you want to perform, and enter any required input when prompted.

-Remember to modify the config with the correct credentials for your own connection.
+Remember to modify the config.json file with the correct credentials for your own connection.